-So as you may remember, in my October PopSugar Must Have Box, I got a $20 gift code to use towards my first Stitch Fix box.
+After receiving a gift code to Stitch Fix in my PopSugar Must Have Box, I figured I might as well try the service out!
+So that’s just what I did and put the code to use towards my first Stitch Fix box.
 I scheduled that for the beginning of this month, and it arrived right on time.

 So without further ado, here’s my first Stitch Fix: